Found (2012 film): Censorship

 Found was banned in Australia by the Australian Classification Board for "prolonged and detailed depictions of sexualised violence."

 The film was later released on DVD with an R18+ rating after two minutes were cut.

 The United Kingdom DVD release has 98 second' cut.

 So far, only the US “Unrated” DVD and Blu-Ray release and the Austrian “Limited Uncut Collector’s Edition” containing both DVD and Blu-ray are uncut.

 Reception

 The film received mixed to positive reviews.
 Patrick Dolan of Rue Morgue wrote that "[a]lthough this coming-of-age tale starts as a morbid love letter to horror's past (like a 1990s version of Joe Dante’s Matinee), it cleverly turns into an honest-to-goodness horror film part-way through and unleashes some serious scares."
 Bloody Disgusting also praised the film, which they felt made the most of its low budget and "impresses on a variety of levels".

+Dennis Harvey of Variety gave the film a generally positive review, describing Found as an “intriguing, above-average genre effort” and an “ambitious and resourceful debut” for director Scott Schirmer, while noting that the film is “not entirely successful” and that its character development is limited.

+Robert Abele of the Los Angeles Times gave the film a negative review, characterizing it as having “little redeeming value” and criticizing its graphic content and the film-within-a-film Headless for lingering on sexualized violence and extreme gore.

+The Hollywood Reporter gave the film a mixed review, describing Found as a “genuinely disturbing serial killer thriller” and praising its unsettling naturalistic tone and off-screen handling of much of the violence, while noting that some supporting performances were uneven.

+Nick Schager of Village Voice found that while Found did not fully explore its themes, it avoided gratuitous mockery and drew tension effectively.